 I am not a midwife, but my mother is and so I have been surrounded by midwives for most of my life.
 I have witnessed time and time again, how much better pregnancy and birth can be for a woman when she knows the midwife guiding and assisting her through pregnancy, birth and the first few weeks of motherhood, especially when things don’t go to plan.

-I provide administrative support for Neighbourhood Midwives.
+I am the administrator Neighbourhood Midwives.
 I studied Chinese for my BA and, following this, did an MA in medical anthropology with a particular focus on childbirth.

 Becoming a midwife at the age of 40 was like beginning a new life for me.
 For the pregnancy and birth of my fourth child, I had been looked after by an independent midwife and the experience was life changing.
 17 years later and my family have all embraced the life of a midwife and are just as passionate as I am about Neighbourhood Midwives.